Peyton-Cysewski/city_explorer_api/README.md

 Number and name of feature: #1 Data Formatting Estimate of time needed to complete: 1hr
 Start time: 9:17am
-Finish time: 10:33am
+Finish time: 11:50am
-Actual time needed to complete: 1hr 16min
+Actual time needed to complete: 2hr 33min

 Number and name of feature: #2 Locations
+Estimate of time needed to complete: N/A
+Start time: N/A
+Finish time: N/A
+Actual time needed to complete: Completed Concurrently w/ feature #1

+Number and name of feature: #3 Weather
+Estimate of time needed to complete: N/A
+Start time: N/A
+Finish time: N/A
+Actual time needed to complete: Completed Concurrently w/ feature #1

+Number and name of feature: #4 Trails
 Estimate of time needed to complete: 1hr
-Start time: 10:34am
+Start time: 11:59am
-Finish time: 11:50am
+Finish time: 12:59pm
-Actual time needed to complete: 1hr 16min
+Actual time needed to complete: 1hr

-Number and name of feature: #3
-Estimate of time needed to complete:
-Start time:
-Finish time:
-Actual time needed to complete:

-Number and name of feature: #4
-Estimate of time needed to complete:
-Start time:
-Finish time:
-Actual time needed to complete:

 # Change Log